hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 have been compromised, you can delete the Access Key.
 This is more convenient that changing your password credentials.
 However, not all API bindings support Access Keys.

 In addition, to credentials, you also specify a tenant -- either the Id or tenant Name.
-With your credentials and tenant, the HP Cloud Identity Service checks to see whether you have activated the HP Cloud Object Storage servce.
+With your credentials and tenant, the HP Cloud Identity Service checks to see whether you have activated the HP Cloud Object Storage service.
 If so, it returns an authentication token and the endpoints to all instances of the HP Cloud Object Storage service that you are activated for.
 See [Service Catalog](#service_catalog) for an example of how the authentication token and endpoints are retutned.

-There are legacy Openstack Object Store APIs that used TempAuth or Swauth as their identity server.
+There are legacy OpenStack Object Store APIs that used TempAuth or Swauth as their identity server.
 The HP Cloud Identity Service offers a compatible interface.
 You use your username, password and tenant Id as shown in the following example.
-This example use curl.
+This example uses curl.
 The X-Storage-Url response header contains the HP Cloud Object Storage endpoint that includes your account and X-Auth-Token reponse header contains your authentication token.

-    curl -i https://region-a.geo-1.identity.hpcloudsvc.com:35357/auth/v1.0/ -H 'x-auth-user: 1234567891234:mary.smith@hp.com' -H 'x-auth-key: MyPassword'
+    curl -i https://region-a.geo-1.identity.hpcloudsvc.com:35357/auth/v1.0/ -H 'x-auth-user: 1234567891234:sally.smith@hp.com' -H 'x-auth-key: MyPassword'

     HTTP/1.1 200 OK
     X-Storage-Url: https://region-a.geo-1.objects.hpcloudsvc.com/v1/1234567891234
     X-Auth-Token: HPAuth_1234

-The

-* Admin role
-* Scoped for the tenant/account
+The authentication that you receive is known as a "scoped" token, i.e., it is specific for the tenant and the HP Cloud Object Storage account associated with the tenant.

+#### 2.6.2.2 Admin Role

+When a user has a scoped tenant (as explained above), the user has the *Admin* role for the associated HP Cloud Object Storage [account](#account_resource).
+The Admin role allows full create, modify and read access to all containers, metadata and objects in the account.
+If a user does not have Admin role for an account, they cannot create, modify or read any of the metadata or contents of data in the account unless you provide access via other mechanisms such General Access Control Lists or Temporary URLs.

-* Unscoped
+#### 2.6.2.3 Unscoped Tokens

-* Scoped to a different tenant
+If when requesting an authentication token you do not specify a tenant, or you specify a different tenant than the tenant associated with the [account](#account_resource), then the authentication token is not "scoped" for that account.
+This means that the user will not have the Admin role for the account and will not be able to access the account metadata or data.
+However, this authentication token can be used to *identify* the username of the requesting user.
+If [Cross-tenant Access Control Lists](#cross_trnant_acls) are used, that the user is allowed appropriate access to the container.

-### 2.xx.x <a id="general_acls"></a>General Access Control Lists
+### 2.6.3 <a id="general_acls"></a>General Access Control Lists

 Normally, only a user with Admin role can access a container and objects.
-This role is associated with a tenant as is assigned when you activate a user for HP CLoud Object Storage.
+This role is associated with a tenant as is assigned when you activate a user for HP Cloud Object Storage.
 To indicate that you have the Admin role, users must supply a X-Auth-Token in their requests.
 This is explained in [Using Authentication Tokens](#using_tokens).

 However, sometimes you want to provide global read or write access to a container.
-You can use the X-Container-Read and X-Container-Write container meta data to enable this.
+You can use the X-Container-Read and X-Container-Write container metadata to enable this.
 As the names imply, X-Container-Read allows read access and X-Container-Write enables write access.

 The value in X-Container-Read and X-Container-Write is an access control list (ACL).
 There are two possible entry values:

 * `.r:*` - this allows anybody to access the objects in the container
 * `.rlistings` - this allows anybody to list the contents of a container

-To allow anybody to both list objects in a container and access the objects themselves, use both values seperated by a ','.
+To allow anybody to both list objects in a container and access the objects themselves, use both values separated by a ','.
 For example, if you want to allows anybody complete read access to a container, set the X-Container-Read request header as follows:

     X-Container-Read: .r:*,.rlistings

-> Note: the 'r' in the ACL value referres to 'referrer' -- not 'read'
+> Note: the '.r' in the ACL value is named for 'referrer' -- not 'read'

-> Note: the '*' in the ACL value is a literal '*'; it does not mean that user or hostnames can be specified in that place of the ACL string.
+> Note: the '*' in the ACL value is a literal '*'; it does not mean that user or hostnames can be specified in this piece of the ACL string.

-### 2.xx.x <a id="cross_tenant_acls"></a>Cross-tenant Access Control Lists
+### 2.6.4 <a id="cross_tenant_acls"></a>Cross-tenant Access Control Lists

 In [General Access Control Lists](#general_acls) you could could not specify (or limit to) specific users.
 The Cross-tenant Access Control Lists